cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 <HighlightBox type="note">

-Don't forget to first adjust your `client/.env` file's `RPC_URL` address to be that of your computer, so that it can access across to the `checkers` container.
+Do not forget to first adjust your `client/.env` file's `RPC_URL` address to be that of your computer, so that it can access across to the `checkers` container.

 </HighlightBox>